Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 echo 'export PYTHONPATH=$PATH:~/Documents/Psych209/pdpyflow' >> ~/Environments/pdpyflow_env/bin/activate
 ```

 which will append `export PYTHONPATH=$PATH:~/Documents/Psych209/pdpyflow` to the activation source file, which will in turn fix the `$PYTHONPATH` variable as needed.
-(Re)activate the environment to run the changes (see step 2) and you should be all set!
+(Re)activate the environment to execute path changes (see step 2) and you should be all set.
 To test out the last few installs, run

 ```bash
 cd pdpyflow; jupyter notebook